tuck1s/sparkpost-traffic-gen/CONTRIBUTING.md

   1. Programming language and version
   1. Exception, error or issue summary
   1. Recreation steps or use case summary
-  1. Example data (if available, *DO NOT INCLUDE YOUR SPARKPOST API KEY OR ANY PERSONAL DATA*)
+  1. Example data (if available, *DO NOT INCLUDE YOUR  API KEY OR ANY PERSONAL DATA*)
   1. Expected result or desired functionality
   1. Any extra information you’d like to provide
 1. Please give your issue a meaningful name